PaulArthurM/cbf_aml_pipeline/README.md

-# Yet Another Pipeline for Normal/Tumor Variant Calling from Whole-Exome Sequencing data v0.2

-A Snakemake pipeline for the bioinformatics analysis of WES data with normal/tumor pair.
+# An pipeline for the study of genetic instability automated with Snakemake v0.2

 </br>